visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-agent.md

 HTTP DELETE {{baseUrl}}/instances/{{instanceId}}/providers/FoundationaLLM.Agent/agents/<name>
 ```

+> [!NOTE]
->**Note:** FLLM currently implements logical deletes for Knowledge Management agents.
+> FLLM currently implements logical deletes for Knowledge Management agents.
 This means that users cannot create a Knowledge Management agent with the same name as a deleted Knowledge Management agent.
 Support for purging Knowledge Management agents will be added in a future release.

 ## Validating a knowledge management agent